 What is Accreditation?

 Accreditation is the process whereby an outside organization certifies a college or university as meeting certain requirements of excellence.
-Accreditation is an important “stamp of approval,” accredited colleges and universities prove to their peers that they are deeply committed to educational quality and improvement.
-The designation serves as public recognition that an institution has met accepted standards of academic quality.
+Accreditation is an important "stamp of approval."
+Accredited colleges and universities have proven to their peers that they are deeply committed to educational quality and improvement.

 What is the Higher Learning Commission (HLC)?